0x4A-0x41-0x4B/pyforms/README.md

 #### Pyforms on PyPI

-The libraries are now available on the PyPI repositories, which means you can install them using the commands
+The libraries are now available in the PyPI repositories, which means you can install them using the commands

 ```bash
 > pip install pyforms-gui